andreas0x41/coding-tutorial-obsidian/content/Python/3 Advanced/1 Files.md

 ```

 # Close
 As soon as you no longer need a file you should close it to free up resources and ensure that changes are saved.
 This is done using the `close()` method.
-You can use the attribute `closed` to check if a file object is open or closed
+You can use the attribute `closed` to check if a file object is open or closed.

 ```python
 file = open("example.txt")